mkrolczykk/scala-spark/README.md

 * Python 3.8 (or higher) and pip3 (package-management system)

 ## Project prepare instruction
-To run project, follow these steps: <br />
+To prepare project, follow these steps: <br />
 1. Open terminal and clone the project from github repository:
 ```
 $ git clone https://github.com/gridu/SCALA-SPARK_mkrolczyk.git